f5devcentral/f5-distributed-cloud-labs-101/application/docs/state3/updateOrigPool.rst

 #.
 Navigate the menu to *Manage* -> *Origin Pools*.

+   .. warning:: Make sure you go to "Manage" and not "Virtual Hosts" (scroll down)

     |origin_pools_menu|

 #.
 Select the *...* link for the *brew-spa* *Origin Pool*.